 As a teacher, you probably spend considerable time teaching the fabled “Three Rs.”
 With an increased emphasis on standardized testing, you might not have much choice.

 However, learning encompasses more than addition, subtraction, and mapping sentences.
-It includes how to regulate your responses to events and get along with others.
+It includes how to regulate your responses to events and improve your relationship skills to get along with others.
 Here’s why social-emotional learning is so vital and ten tips for sharing it in your class while still covering the subject matter.

 What Is Social-Emotional Learning?